MLB at Field of Dreams: Ballpark

 The game is hosted in Dyersville, Iowa, near the filming location of the titular 1989 baseball movie.
 The field constructed for the movie, which has been operated as a tourist destination since 1989, could not be brought to MLB game standards without permanently altering major features of the property and destroying its movie authenticity, so it was decided to build a separate playing facility at a distance of approximately 500 ft in the cornfields.
 The new field is in the property of the Ameskamp family, who used to own the left and center field of the 1988 Field of Dreams (the rest was owned by the Lansing family) before selling it to the Lansing family in 2007.

+The new ballpark was designed by Vizion Projects of Des Moines, Iowa, and constructed by Gronen of Dubuque, Iowa, along with many local and regional subcontractors.
+This was done using a Design/Build process, which allowed design and construction to move at a speed necessary to host the 2026 MLB Game.

 The design of the ballpark pays homage to the White Sox' home from 1910 to 1990, Comiskey Park, including the shape of the outfield and the bullpens beyond the center field fence.
 Windows were included in the design of the right field wall to show the cornfields beyond the ballpark and to provide views of the movie set.

 Following postponement of the originally scheduled game, the field remained fallow during the 2020 season.
 During the 2021 season, many of the temporary structures that were intended for MLB at Field of Dreams were moved to Sahlen Field in Buffalo, New York, to allow that Triple-A ballpark to accommodate the Toronto Blue Jays.
 In late June 2021, a news report by KTIV of Sioux City, Iowa, showed that the baseball field and lights were in place for MLB at Field of Dreams, but seating had not yet been erected.